To love a place is not enough.

 In 2020, I moved from San Diego to a quiet “Old Florida” suburb, not realizing at the time how big of a role this would play in my awakening.
 San Diego was beautiful in its own way, but the density of the city had started to make me feel constantly agitated and claustrophobic.
 After arriving to my new home in Florida, I felt an immediate and drastic change in my nervous system.
 The spaciousness, smell of fresh pine, and sound of songbirds was absolutely intoxicating, and woke something inside of me that I had been totally disconnected from while living in the city.

-Feeling powerless but determined to sooth the distress I was feeling, I started building small pollinator gardens on my property.
+Feeling powerless but determined to sooth the distress I was feeling, I started building pollinator gardens on my property.
 I could write an entire book about the ways in which gardening opened my mind and heart, but suffice it to say that it profoundly changed the connection I feel with the world around me.
 I went from feeling like a bystander to all of the bad things happening “out there”, to becoming an active participant in regenerating my little piece of the planet.

 Somewhere along this journey, I realized that there is a place for me and people like me in the business world.
 And not only is there a place for us but, now more than ever, we desperately need heart-centered, ecologically-attuned, divergent-thinking leaders at the helm who can help facilitate this transition from ‘business as usual’ to business as a tool for supporting the flourishing of life.